mz3r0/software-engineering-theory/Programming paradigms & types of languages.md

 Whether automated by the compiler or specified by a programmer (automatic inference vs manual annotation), a type system makes program behavior illegal if outside the type-system rules.
 Advantages provided by programmer-specified type systems include abstraction and documentation, while advantages provided by compiler-specified type systems include optimization and safety.

 In computer science, **type safety** and type soundness are the extent to which a programming language discourages or prevents type errors.
 The behaviors classified as type errors by a given programming language are usually those that result from attempts to perform operations on values that are not of the appropriate data type, e.g., adding a string to an integer when there's no definition on how to handle this case.
-This classification is partly based on opinion.

 Type enforcement can be static, catching potential errors at compile time, or dynamic, associating type information with values at run-time and consulting them as needed to detect imminent errors.
 Type enforcement can also be a combination of both.